savonet/book/quickstart.md

 `Parameters` (e.g. the default amplitude is `1.0` and the default frequency is `440.` Hz).

-If we want generate a sine wave of 2600 Hz with an amplitude of 0.8, we can thus write
+If we want to generate a sine wave of 2600 Hz with an amplitude of 0.8, we can thus write

 ```{.liquidsoap include="liq/sine3.liq" from=1}